EVOLVED-5G/CAPIF_API_Services/README.md

 ![Log](docs/images/robot_log_example.png)
 ## Using Curl
 ### Authentication
-This version will use TLS communication, for that purpouse we have 2 different scenarios, according to role:
+This version will use TLS communication, for that purpose we have 2 different scenarios, according to role:
 * Invoker
 * Exposer

 #### Invoker
 To authenticate an invoker user, we must perform next steps:
+- Retrieve CA certificate from platform.
+[Retrieve and store CA certificate](#retrieve-and-store-ca-certificate)
 - register on the CAPIF network with invoker role.
 [Register an entity](#register-an-entity)
 - get a Json Web Token (JWT) in order to request onboarding [Get access token for an existing entity](#get-access-token-for-an-existing-entity)
-- Retrieve CA certificate from platform.
-[Retrieve and store CA certificate](#retrieve-and-store-ca-certificate)
 - Request onboarding adding public key to request.
 [Onboard an Invoker](#onboard-an-invoker)
 - Store certificate signed by CAPIF platform to allow TLS onwards.

-#### Publisher
+#### Exposer
-To authenticate an invoker user, we must perform next steps:
+To authenticate an exposer user, we must perform next steps:
+- Retrieve CA certificate from platform.
+[Retrieve and store CA certificate](#retrieve-and-store-ca-certificate)
-- register on the CAPIF network with invoker role.
+- register on the CAPIF network with exposer role.
 [Register an entity](#register-an-entity)
 - get a Json Web Token (JWT) in order to request onboarding.
 [Get access token for an existing entity](#get-access-token-for-an-existing-entity)
-- Retrieve CA certificate from platform.
-[Retrieve and store CA certificate](#retrieve-and-store-ca-certificate)
 - Request sign the public key to CAPIF including beared with JWT.
-[Sign publisher certificate](#sign-publisher-certificate)
+[Sign exposer certificate](#sign-exposer-certificate)
 - Store certificate signed by CAPIF platform to allow TLS onwards.

 ### JWT Authentication APIs